Milad-Rafie/Realistic-adversarial-Hardening-Project/README.md

 # Realistic adversarial hardening
 This repository contains the data and the code used for S&amp;P 2023 paper <em>[On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks](https://arxiv.org/abs/2202.03277)</em>.
 The paper investigates whether "cheap" unrealistic adversarial attacks can be used to harden ML models against computationally expensive realistic attacks.
 The paper studies 3 use cases (text, botnet, malware) and at least one realistic and unrealistic attack for each of them.
+However, for the sake of this project, i'm focusing only on Botnet section and its data.

 ### Downloading the data